-In this new range of camera systems, XCAM combines the single-photon detection capabilities of custom EMCCDs with licensed centroiding technology to deliver sub-pixel resolution for RIXS (Resonant Inelastic X-ray Scattering) applications.
+XCAM’s RIXSCam™ family of camera systems, consisting of the original RIXSCam™ and the newly-released RIXSCam™ Mini, combine the single-photon detection capabilities of custom EMCCDs with licensed centroiding technology to deliver sub-pixel resolution for RIXS (Resonant Inelastic X-ray Scattering) applications.

-Finally, a centroiding algorithm, developed jointly by the Paul-Scherrer Institute and the Open University, is applied to the resulting image, providing at output a ‘super-resolution’ image of up to 10 times the original resolution.
-This provides a resolution of better than 5µm and better than 3µm has been demonstrated during experimental phases.
+Finally, a centroiding algorithm, developed jointly by the Paul-Scherrer Institute (PSI) and the Open University, is applied to the resulting image, providing at output a ‘super-resolution’ image of up to 10 times the original resolution.
+This provides a resolution of better than 5µm, with better than 3µm having been demonstrated during experimental phases.
 The ultimate resolution achievable depends on the local experimental set-up as well as the camera system.

 |Model||Imaging Pixels per Detector||Pixel Size (µm2)||Number of Detectors|

 For more details please enquire or download the RIXSCam™ product information sheet below or e-mail firstname.lastname@example.org.

 Following the huge success of the original RIXSCam system, XCAM have now released the RIXSCam™ Mini – a single-detector system which utilises a Peltier cooler and has a user-defined fixed gamma-angle for the detector.
 This allows the same spatial resolution as the original RIXSCam™ system (which has a rotatable cold bench to adjust the angle of incidence with the beam in addition to cryogenic cooling) but at a lower cost to the customer.
 This is particularly beneficial to beamline scientists whose experiments do not require the same high-throughput as those requiring a multi-detector system.
 The detector mounting has also been designed to enable the detector to eventually be replaced if needed, providing a long-term economical solution for beamline scientists.